 Hedegaard et al (2012) Molecular pharmacology of human NMDA receptors.
 Neurochem Int 61 601 PMID: 22197913

 Do you know of a great paper that uses Clobenpropit dihydrobromide from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!